-August 8th 2017 A delegation from Hong Kong Productivity Council (HKPC) visited the IDEAL Hub.
+8 August 2017 A delegation from Hong Kong Productivity Council (HKPC) visited the IDEAL Research Hub.
 The group represents over 30,000 Hong Kong manufacturers and enterprises with manufacturing facilities mostly in the southern part of China.
 With specific interest in the smart city, smart living and smart healthcare, they were keen to learn about research using super resolution nanoscopy for integrated devices for analysis and to explore possibilities for investment, licensing and collaboration .
-The members of the HKPC delegation:

 1. Mr Willy LIN Sun Mo, SBS, JP , Council Chairman